ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller towards the network elements rather than at the northbound interface of a network controller (e.g., toward an application or another hierarchical network controller).
 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model presented in this document.

-Network Inventory is a collection of data for network devices and their components managed by a specific management system.
-Per the definition of {{?RFC8969}}, the network inventory model is a network model.
+Per the definition of {{?RFC8969}}, the YANG data model defined in {{!RFC8348}} is a device model while the YANG data model defined in this document is a network model.

 This document defines one YANG module "ietf-network-inventory" in {{ni-yang}}.